bleplat/flee/README.md

 To achieve this goal, you need to exterminate your enemies, with the help of allied factions.
 Do not loose time, as your foe will quickly rise in power.
 Bosses will randomly spawn, just to make your task a little bit harder.

+## Usage
+A .exe binary is available in bin/x64/Release, but you can always compile it yourself.